Hotels in Palm Springs get an average of 354 sunny days a year. It would be a shame to let any of those days go to waste.

 Sydell launched its first hotel collaboration in 2009 with the Ace New York and Palm Springs.
 Shortly thereafter we opened the technicolor Saguaros in Scottsdale Arizona and Palm Springs California with Joie de Vivre Hotels.
 In 2012 Sydell opened The NoMad Hotel in New York and in December 2012, we launched Freehand Miami, a premium hostel.

-The bold color palate of the Saguaro Palm Springs is the work of architects Peter Stamberg and Paul Aferiat who challenged the status quo of drab desert colors and instead found inspiration in the bright colors of the indigenous flowers that grow in the local desert.
+The bold color palate of the Saguaro Palm Springs, located in the heart of Coachella Valley, is the work of architects Peter Stamberg and Paul Aferiat who challenged the status quo of drab desert colors and instead found inspiration in the bright colors of the indigenous flowers that grow in the local desert.

 Iron Chef Jose Garces was recruited for his unique ability to blend old-world and contemporary flavors.

 “Iron Chef Winner, Jose Garces, is responsible for the Basque-inspired menu at Tinto, where you can get a nice cheese plate, pasta with artichokes, or a variety of pintxos.
 El Jefe, just off the lobby, is a great spot for tequila and tacos.” – Zagat, 2013